JoelEarps/angular-playground/docs/nx.md

 2. Package based repo - multiple projects that use a single package.json and nested json modules.
 3. Integrated (Monorepo) - A repository with multiple projects that depend on each other via typescript imports and often employ a single version policy

+From playing with NX, it looks like the Heakton frontend is using nx in standlone mode using angular modules rather than the default component set up.

 ## Bundlers

 These are crucial in web development where we combined mutliple JS files and their dependecies into one file - typically